 When I heard that Traverse was holding a conference in Italy I snatched up a ticket immediately.
-Billing itself as an “anti-conference” many of my blogging friends have either attended the conference or worked on campaigns with them and they all raved about the their experiences.
-Plus, it was an excuse to visit Italy and check out the Trento restaurants.
+Billing itself as an “anti-conference” many of my blogging friends have either attended the conference or worked on campaigns with them and they all raved about their experiences.
+Plus, it was an excuse to visit Italy and check out the best Trento restaurants.
 Italy is one of my favorite destinations in the world and literal heaven for foodies.

 I knew the conference was being held in the city of Trento in Trentino, a region of northern Italy that I had never visited.
 No matter, I love all of Italy and I was excited to go.
-But, if I thought the food was going to be the same as I had experienced in Rome, Florence or Cinque Terre, I was in for a surprise.
+But, if I thought the food was going to be the same as I had experienced in Rome, Florence, or Cinque Terre, I was in for a surprise.

 Part of what makes food in Trento so delicious is that they share more influences than just Italian.
 This region is nestled near the base of the Alps, so they have been influenced heavily by Swiss cuisine.
-Also, being part of the Austrian empire for so long, the regional traditions didn’t go away just because border changed hands.
-They still retained a lot of Austrian flavor – both culturally and gastronomically.
+Also, being part of the Austrian empire for so long, the regional traditions didn’t go away just because the border changed hands.
+They still retained a lot of Austrian flavors – both culturally and gastronomically.

 As per usual, I arrived with plenty of time before the conference was set to begin so I could start eating my way through the city.
 I also began researching the top Trento restaurants- I arrived with a plan.

-This post will cover the Trentino cuisine and point you to the best places to eat in Trento.
+This post will cover Trentino cuisine and point you to the best places to eat in Trento.
 You will learn about how being part of the Austrian empire influenced the local cuisine, and how much the Alps inspire it as well, then be introduced to the best restaurants in Trento to eat these local dishes.

 Trentino Cuisine in Trento

 The canederli is one of the most popular appetizers appearing on the menu at every one of the top restaurants in Trento.
 This appetizer is bread balls that have been dipped in milk and mixed with eggs and speck (a type of cured ham similar to pancetta or bacon).
 These are then cooked in broth and served.
 These can be cooked with spinach and cheese or with pancetta.
-Another similar dish is the leberknodelsuppe, another dumpling like food served in broth, made with calf liver and herbs.
+Another similar dish is the leberknodelsuppe, another dumpling-like food served in broth, made with calf liver and herbs.

 One of the famous types of food is the strangolapreti, or which is their version of gnocchi.
 These are mixed with spinach and cheese and served with melted onion butter.
-They’re hand made, which makes them delicious.
+They’re handmade, which makes them delicious.
 This is a potato and flour gnocchi that translates to “priest stranglers.”
 They also serve Spatzli, a handmade noodle that is extremely fluffy and often served with their meat dishes, heavily influenced by German and Austrian Spatzle.